AlecFessler/mocap-toolkit/README.md

 ### Server

-**Note**: The installation guide is Fedora-centric and assume a fresh install, some details may differ for your machine
+**Note**: The installation guide is Fedora-based and assumes a fresh install, some details may differ for your machine

 #### Network Time Service
 ```bash